ArtimanJustice/NeedSomeSleepApp/README.md

 🎛️ Intuitive Settings

 Easily manage your sound preferences and timer settings through a clean and user-friendly interface.
 Customize your sleep environment with just a few taps.

-📱 Seamless Integration

-Designed with Jetpack Compose, SleepWave offers a modern and responsive UI that adapts gracefully to various screen sizes and orientations, ensuring a consistent experience across all your devices.

-🔒 Privacy Focused

-SleepWave respects your privacy.
-No unnecessary permissions are required, and your data remains secure and confidential.

 📸 Screenshots
 ![1](https://github.com/user-attachments/assets/627f7e98-7163-40eb-a163-45a2b5f9baaf)